-Open call for applications to participate in the Conference: Soldiers, prisoners and converts between permeable borders in the Mare Nostrum (16th-18th centuries)
+Open call for applications to participate in the Mediterranean crossings.
+Soldiers, prisoners and converts between permeable borders (16th-18th centuries)

 Deadline: 7th February